live4thamuzik/ArchL4TM/README.md

   # Microcode detection for AMD and Intel processors
   - Script will use lscpu to detect and install the correct microcode needed

-  # Locale is set to en_US.UTF-8 UTF-8  (see line 486 to make changes)
+  # Locale is set to en_US.UTF-8 UTF-8  (see config.sh to make changes)

   # Timezone can be selected from a list